What is the OSI Model in Networking?

 6. Presentation Layer

-Responsibility - Handles data formatting and encryption for applications.
+• Responsibility - Handling data formatting and encryption for applications.

 7. Application Layer

-Finally, this layer is where applications and users interact with the network.
+• It is a layer where your browser, application and games interact with the network.

 Conclusion